Post Leaving Cert (PLC) courses are typically one or two year, module-based programmes of study, covering a wide range of subject areas.

 You can also do a CAO course search and if the college accepts FETAC awards the green link will appear beside the course detail.

 |A student who failed to achieve the necessary points in their leaving cert for a particular university course, has the possibility of getting a place on that same course a year or two later via the PLC progression route.
-Note: Your PLC / QQI award points may be used as a criteria for acceptance [see below].
+Note: Your PLC / QQI award points may be used as a criteria for acceptance [see below].|

 Searching for PLC Courses

-CareersPortal.ie includes a searchable PLC course database here:
+At CareersPortal, we have a searchable PLC course database here:

 To search for PLC courses, simply filter the database in whatever way suits for you.
 Choose one or more of the filters provided - QQI Award Code, Industry Sector, Career Interests, Region, County, College, NFQ level, QQI Links - you can use any combination.

-PLC courses are in demand, with far more applications than places available.
+PLC courses are in demand, with far more applicants than places available.
 There are now some 40,000 places available annually, and it is not just school leavers who are seeking places, but also mature students.
 Unemployed people who find that their work skills need to be updated are also taking-up PLC courses.

 Entry to PLC Courses

 Entry to PLCs is based more on interview than on academic results.
 Unlike the CAO, each individual college handles their own applications.
 Again, unlike the CAO, there is no universal deadline or ‘change-of-mind’ date.
 Application to PLC courses is made directly to the college (as early as January each year).
-These also courses start filling as early as Easter, so they are worth researching early on.
+These courses start filling as early as Easter, so they are worth researching early on.

 Understanding the Launguage ...